 - three papers: one theological, two exegetical (Greek and Hebrew).
 These papers may be ones you wrote in seminary.
 These papers should follow the appropriate format for scholarly papers with footnotes (or endnotes) and bibliography included.

 - an official, signed copy of your call.
 This call should be formatted with the correct language from the BCO (Appendix J) and include details regarding yearly vacation and study leave, in addition to salary and benefits being offered.

-Finally, you will need to have completed an internship and present a notebook with the materials required by our internship plan.
+- a completed internship notebook with the materials required by our internship plan.